MicrosoftDocs/architecture-center/docs/example-scenario/iot/introduction-to-solutions.md

 Connected sensors, devices, and intelligent operations can transform businesses and enable new growth opportunities with [Azure Internet of Things (IoT)](https://azure.microsoft.com/overview/iot/) solutions.
 This content complements existing [Azure IoT documentation](https://docs.microsoft.com/azure/iot-fundamentals) with concepts and patterns to consider when designing and developing IoT solutions.

-Azure *IoT solutions* involve:
-- *Events* that generate
-- *Insights* to inform
-- *Actions* that improve a business or process.
+Azure *IoT solutions* involve *events* that generate *insights* to inform *actions* that improve a business or process.
 IoT solutions use events, insights, and actions to connect devices, or things, to cloud applications and achieve end-to-end scenarios.
 The terms *thing* and *device* both mean a connected physical device in an IoT solution.

 ![A diagram showing devices generating events, which inform insights and actions.](media/devices-events-insights.png)